Index: Main | Supporting | Recurring | Minor

 - Early-Bird Cameo: Sort of.
 That song "Booty Butt Cheeks" which you hear throughout Season 1?
 He made that.
 Though he doesn't make his actual debut until Season 2 however.

 - Expy: Of Ludacris.
-If his actions aren't proof enough, there's also his hair.note His musical style, however, owes less to Ludacris than it does to crunk and the "ringtone rap" era in general, and his career decline can be seen as a nod to the own death of crunk and the ringtone era around the end of the 2000s.
+If his actions aren't proof enough, there's also his hair.note His musical style, however, owes less to Ludacris than it does to crunk and the "bling" era in general, and his career decline can be seen as a nod to the own death of crunk and the bling era around the end of the 2000s.

 - Fallen-on-Hard-Times Job: His attempt to sell crack.
 Later he finds work as a UPS van driver and postman.